 2013 has been an incredibly exciting year for Stephen as he returned with a brand new series of the award winning Britain’s Got More Talent, brought Mr Chips back to our Sunday nights with ITV1’s Catchphrase, launched the hugely successful Wednesday night family game show ‘Big Star’s Little Stars’, and hosted his very own ITV1 Sunday morning show ‘Sunday Side Up’….Phew!

-Stephen will be returning to Panto this year as Buttons in a spectacular production of Cinderella at The Hawth Theatre in Crawley, and 2014 will kick off with the return of Britain’s Got More Talent!
+Stephen returned to Panto for Christmas last year as Buttons in a spectacular production of Cinderella at The Hawth Theatre in Crawley, and kicked off 2014 with a brand new (and critically acclaimed) series of Britain's Got More Talent, Big Star's Little Star and Catchphrase.